zl007700/Seq2Seq/README.md

 ## TODO
 + Finish framework building and setup a demo result.
-+ Testing on Pretrained Wordvector
++ Testing on Pretrained Wordvector.
++ Change from to Tensorflow 2.0.
 + Add Bert encoding.